eels/tailwind-compose/README.md

 ## Contributing

 Thanks for taking the time to contribute!
 Before you get started, please take a moment to read through our [contributing guide](https://github.com/eels/tailwind-compose/blob/main/.github/CONTRIBUTING.md).
-The two focus areas for `tailwind-compose` right now is increasing performance and fixing potential bugs.
+The two focus areas for `tailwind-compose` right now are increasing performance and fixing potential bugs.

 However, all issues and PRs are welcome!